Bollinger Squeeze is a trade setup by John Bollinger, using his very own Bollinger Bands.

 - Go short on close below 20-period Bollinger Bands

-Winning Trade – Bollinger Squeeze
+Trade Examples – Bollinger Squeeze

 This is a daily chart of Ameren Corp listed on NYSE.
 The bottom panel showed that Bandwidth had dropped to its 120-day low.
 As we were only interested in the relative value of Bandwidth, the standard deviation indicator worked fine.
 The blue line tracked the lowest standard deviation value in 120 days.
 (I used a 120-period Donchian Channel on the standard deviation indicator and displayed only the bottom channel line.)